Do you have sympathy for your spouse, or do you have empathy?

 It’ll show between the sheets.

-Here’s the difference between the two, as described by Les Parrott, who has written a wonderful (soon to be released) book entitled Love Like That.
+Here’s the difference between the two, as described by Les Parrott, who has written a wonderful book entitled Love Like That.
 Sympathy means that if you are standing on a dock and see someone drowning, you throw out a life ring.
-I imagine ninety percent of people would do that.
+I imagine 90 per cent of people would do that.
 Empathy means that you’d throw out the life ring and then jump into the cold water to help them put it on.

 Here’s the thing: one (not the only) of the differences between “obligation sex” and “empathetic sex” is spiritual.
 It’s in the heart.
 It’s all about motivation.